Aly-Sall/go-scrapper/README.md

 Dynamic Content
 For JavaScript-rendered websites, consider using:
 chromedp: Headless Chrome integration for Go.
-Future Improvements

-Add support for scraping additional elements (e.g., images, metadata).
-Implement a rate limiter to avoid overwhelming servers.
-Provide better pagination handling for complex websites.
 Contribution

 Feel free to fork this repository and suggest improvements via pull requests.
-Contributions are always welcome! 😊 License
+Contributions are always welcome! 🙏

+License

 This project is licensed under the MIT License.
 See the LICENSE file for details.